-People become vegans for various reasons – moral beliefs, health reasons or simply because they want to try it out.
+People become vegans for various reasons – moral beliefs, health reasons, or simply because they want to try it out.
 While vegetarianism involves refraining from eating the meat of animals themselves, veganism is something quite different.
 A vegan cannot eat any animal products at all, so if it’s related to an animal, it can’t go on your plate.
-This, of course, rules out eggs, milk and all dairy products.
+This, of course, rules out eggs, milk, and all dairy products.

 Below is what can vegans eat and not eat list.
-If you intend to join into the vegan family but not sure what you can eat and what you can’t, you may always refer to the list.
+If you intend to join the vegan family but not sure what you can eat and what you can’t, you may always refer to the list.

-A lot of vegans abstain from eating animal meat, fish and eggs, but some others are stricter with their diets and avoid any foods which contain anything related to dairy.
-This often greatly limits their diets, since cake, pastries, pizza and pasta are often excluded.
+A lot of vegans abstain from eating animal meat, fish, and eggs, but some others are stricter with their diets and avoid any foods which contain anything related to dairy.
+This often greatly limits their diets, since cake, pastries, pizza, and pasta are often excluded.

 If you’re starting out as a vegan and wondering exactly what vegans can eat, here is a useful guide which should help you along the way.

 Breakfast is the most important meal of the day, so even though you’re not going to cover your cereal with lashing of full-fat milk, it doesn’t mean that you can’t have a hearty meal.
-Bagels, toast and pancakes are still on the list for many vegans, and you can top these with a variety of foods, including berries, bananas, vegan yoghurt or cream cheese.
+Bagels, toast, and pancakes are still on the list for many vegans, and you can top these with a variety of foods, including berries, bananas, vegan yogurt or cream cheese.
 Shop for dairy-free milk if you want to start the day with granola or another type of vegan-friendly cereal.

 Make the most of vegetable burgers and mock meats in order to get a quick lunch.
 If you’re eating out at work, you will find several vegan options in supermarkets or in local cafes and restaurants.
 Regular fries and sweet potato fries are a great accompaniment to any lunch, and salad can make a refreshing midday meal.